Music

 Guided tours of the Bach Museum and concerts in the baroque summer hall of the Bach Museum are an unforgettable programme highlight for music lovers.
 The tours and music events can be combined as desired.

 It is possible to organise a performance and a prelude on the harpsichord.
+(Duration: 30 minutes, for up to 60 people)

 Our tip: